What is a crosswalk?

 What’s the law regarding blind pedestrians?

 The ultimate right of way belongs to a blind pedestrian carrying a white cane or accompanied by a dog guide.
 It doesn’t matter where he is on the roadway or if there’s any sign prohibiting walking.
-If a vehicle sees a blind pedestrian about to cross a road, the vehicle must remain stopped until the blind pedestrian completely crosses the road.
+If a driver sees a blind pedestrian about to cross a road, the driver must remain stopped until the blind pedestrian completely crosses the road.
 ORS 811.035, 814.110

 Can pedestrians and bicyclists use the shoulder?

 Yes.
-The law is clear they may use the shoulder, but does not say if pedestrians or vehicles have the right of way.
+The law is clear they may use the shoulder, but does not say if pedestrians or drivers have the right of way.
 ORS 801.608, 814.070, Legal Guide for Persons on Foot p.29

 If there’s no useable sidewalk or shoulder, can a pedestrian walk on the road?